chipsalliance/riscv-vector-tests/README.md

-# RISC-V Vector Tests
+# RISC-V Vector Tests Generator

-RISC-V V-extension 1.0 has been frozen for a while, but there is currently no serious open-source test suite available, and this project tries to fill that void.
+## About

+This repository hosts unit tests generator for the RISC-V vector extension.

+## How it works

 The Spike simulator is known as the RISC-V gold standard simulator, and although we don't know how Spike is tested, it does fully support the V extension.
 So we added [a custom special instruction](https://github.com/ksco/riscv-vector-tests/blob/6a23892a5ab0cc72f4867cc95186b3528c99c2a0/pspike/pspike.cc#L20) to Spike, and for any test, let it automatically generate a reference result for that test.
 This way, we generate tests for all instructions almost automatically.
 Under this framework, all we have to do is write a [simple config file for each instruction](configs/).

-For starters, you can directly download the pre-generated tests from Github Action Artifacts.

 ## Prerequisite